-Some great natural tips for improving your dental health
+Some great natural tips for improving your natural dental health

 There are many ways you can make your natural dental care routine more eco, environmentally friendly, sustainable, natural and vegan check out our tips here.

 Also known as “kavala” or “gundusha” is an ancient technique, rooted in Ayurvedic dental care that involves swirling oils around your mouth, on an empty stomach for at least 20 minutes.
 Incorporating natural oil pulling mouthwash into your eco, natural dental care routine draws out toxins from your body and helps to improve oral health and your health in general.
-You can use oils such as olive oil or coconut oil for this, or you can try out an oil pulling mouthwash from Georganics.
+You can use oils such as olive oil or coconut oil for this, or you can try out a natural oil pulling mouthwash from Georganics.

 Switching over to natural dental care products such as a sustainable, bamboo, recyclable, biodegradable, natural, eco friendly toothbrush, zero waste, natural, vegan toothpaste, plastic free toothpaste tablets, natural tooth powder, and eco-friendly, natural mouthwash and natural, eco dental floss is a great way to improve your dental and overall health without putting chemicals in you, and down the plughole.
-You might think that eco products may not be as effective, but they are.
+You might think that natural, eco products may not be as effective, but they are.
 Just because something comes with a fancy advert, graphics, and claims does not mean it is necessarily better for you.
 At Peace With The Wild our range of eco, natural dental care contains natural, organic, vegan, cruelty free and chemical free ingredients that are kind and gentle, but still effective at cleaning and keeping your teeth, gums and mouth healthy.
 We even stock a wonderful range of sustainable, eco kids toothbrushes for children; so the whole family can be a part of the plastic free, natural dental care journey.